Move to Panama: Where to Start

 Before moving to Panama, you should visit Panama to ensure it’s a good fit!

-Weather and budget will be the two determining factors to consider.
-Your budget may eliminate some areas because the cost of living is higher there.
-But there are other more affordable options.
+Weather and budget will be the two determining factors.
+Your budget may exclude some areas due to the higher cost of living.
+But there are other, more affordable options.

-Some think they want to live at the beach but, after visiting Panama determine it’s too hot or humid.
+Some think they want to live at the beach, but after visiting Panama, they determine it’s too hot or humid.
 Others think a beach lifestyle is perfect.

-Some think they want to live in the mountain, but after visiting determine it’s too cool.
+Some think they want to live in the mountains, but after visiting, they determine it’s too cool.
 Others think living in the highlands is perfect.

 Only YOU can determine what’s best for you.

-And the only way to know which area is best is to visit Panama.
+The only way to determine which area is best is to visit Panama.
 An all-inclusive 6-day, 7-night Panama Relocation Tour makes your exploratory trip easy!
-You’ll visit Panama City, beach, and mountain areas to help you decide which area feels right.
+You’ll visit Panama City, the beach, and the mountain areas to help you decide which area suits you best.

-Even before you come to Panama, these are some things you can do to research living in Panama:
+Even before you come to Panama, there are some things you can do to research living in Panama:

 Watch videos on the Panama Relocation Tours YouTube Channel to help you get more familiar with different areas in Panama.
 We have expat interviews during our weekly Livestreams and monthly Retire in Panama Q&A Livestreams.